A woman has accused Cristiano Ronaldo, one of the world's biggest soccer stars, of raping her in a Las Vegas hotel room in 2009.

 The alleged attack

-Mayorga met Ronaldo at the Palms Hotel and Casino on June 13, 2009, the complaint says.
+Mayorga met Ronaldo at the now-closed Rain nightclub, inside the Palms Hotel and Casino on June 13, 2009, the complaint says.
 Ronaldo invited her, her friend and others to his penthouse suite.
 According to Mayorga's lawsuit, Ronaldo asked her to join the group in a jacuzzi and gave her shorts and a T-shirt to wear.

 As Mayorga changed in a bathroom, she said Ronaldo approached her, exposed himself and asked her for oral sex.
 Mayorga said she refused, but that Ronaldo pulled her into a bedroom and raped her as she screamed, "No, no, no."